ef-ds/deque/README.md

 ## Safe for Concurrent Use
 Deque is not safe for concurrent use.
-However, it's very easy to build a safe for concurrent use verion of the deque.
+However, it's very easy to build a safe for concurrent use version of the deque.
 Impl7 design document includes an example of how to make impl7 safe for concurrent use using a mutex.
+Deque can be made safe for concurret use using the same technique.
 Impl7 design document can be found [here](https://github.com/golang/proposal/blob/master/design/27935-unbounded-queue-package.md).